Paradisx/Discord-Mass-DM/README.md

-# Discord-Mass-DM
+# Discord Mass DM
 This Tool Well DM Everyone In That You Have Opened DMS With.
-This Tool Might Get Your Discord **BANNED**
+This Tool Might Get Your Discord Account **BANNED**

-**I WELL TAKE ANY RESPONSIBILITY FOR WHAT YOU DO!!**
+# Legality

-Crdits to Dropout1337
+This has been made for educational purposes. i do not take responsability for anythang you do with this tool.